 In accordance with RSPO P&C 6.2, pay and conditions for staff and workers (including contract workers) of Apical’s operations always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW).
 This also applies to our operations and suppliers.

 Apical’s employee wages are typically higher than the minimum wage set by the provincial government.
-Details of our employee wages in Indonesia are available in our latest Sustainability Report.
+Details of our employee wages in Indonesia are available in our latest Sustainability Report and and has been externally verified by a 3rd party verifier, Control Union that it meets the Decent Living Wage requirements under each region we operate in.
 In China, the current minimum wage in Jiangsu province, Nanjing is 2020 CNY.
 According to local regulations, this amount excludes the minimum housing allowance paid by employers, thus the actual minimum wage 2250 CNY.
 The entry level wage of Excelic, which is owned by Apical, also starts at 2250 CNY and we adjust the rate according to changes in the law.